cibigi/CommuniTuki.fi/README.md

 My project’s purpose is creating an hub for internet experiences, useful services and Covid-19 data.

 Logo and visual identity
 The logo is a revisitation of Finland’s national flag.
 The borders become tridimensional, they look like home… a safe place.
-The cross evolves in a fluid figure simulating the warmth, the comfort and the of the domestic environment
+The cross evolves in a fluid figure simulating the comfort and the warmth of the domestic environment.

 CommuniTuki.fi uses Finland Toolbox design guidelines.